 We would like to further note that the complexity for the indirect approach is not because of a particular RLF prediction window definition but rather inherent in the approach itself.
 The direct RLF prediction approach is simpler, regardless of the RLF prediction window definition we may adopt.

-So we propose the following revised definition: “RLF prediction result is the RLF probability within a time window or at time instance, at least for direct case.
-FFS on expected RLF time and indirect case.
+So we propose the following revised definition: “RLF prediction result is the RLF probability within a time window starting from the time of the prediction till an agreed/reported time in the future.

 Proposal 2: remove FFS on “direct vs. indirect” in RLF prediction result agreement.